Requirements & Expectations Entry Year 2017-18: Scholar Handbook

 - Your current year or block (first-year/second-year, third-year/fourth-year)

 In the information below, consult only the section corresponding to your entrance year.
 You can verify your entrance year in the Student Records System right below your name, campus, and major.
 In your SRS Honors Audit, requirements are based on entrance year.
 If you believe your entrance year is in error, please contact the Academic Affairs Office.

 Note that this section only refers to honors course and credit requirements, not GPA, forms, and thesis requirements which apply to all Scholars and which are outlined elsewhere in this Handbook.
 More information about how to meet honors credit requirements is included in the next section.

 - Enroll in and pass Rhetoric and Civic Life I and II (ENGL or CAS 137 in the fall, 138 in the spring) by the end of the first year.
 An extension to the end of the second year may be granted in exceptional circumstances.

-- Complete at least 21 honors credits (including 6 from RCL I and II) by the end of the sophomore year.
+- Complete at least 21 honors credits (including 6 from RCL I and II) by the end of the second year.

-- Complete at least 14 honors credits between the start of junior year and graduation.
+- Complete at least 14 honors credits between the start of third year and graduation.

 First-Year Entering Scholars Starting at Other Campuses

 - Enroll in and pass ENGL 30 by the end of the first year.